peeomid/todos.md/local_doc/tui_specs.md

 * Project grouping:
   * `projectId — project name (count task(s))`
   * Headers are selectable.
-  * `Enter` toggles fold/unfold for the selected header (shows ▾/▸); folded projects hide their task rows.
+  * `f` toggles fold/unfold for the selected header (shows ▾/▸); folded projects hide their task rows.
-  * `Enter` also toggles fold/unfold for a selected task that has subtasks (shows ▾/▸); folded tasks hide all descendants in the list (even if sorting would otherwise place them elsewhere).
+  * `f` also toggles fold/unfold for a selected task that has subtasks (shows ▾/▸); folded tasks hide all descendants in the list (even if sorting would otherwise place them elsewhere).
   * The task list shows a leftmost row-number column (1-based), and `:` opens a go-to-line prompt to jump to a specific row.
   * Projects that are in-scope for the current view (e.g. `project:` filters) may still be shown even if they have 0 matching tasks.